skip to Main Content

 A family trust account in BC can have a lifetime up to 80 years.

-In the end, it’s up to the parent to decide when and how a child should receive their inheritance.
-Financial maturity and the size of the inheritance are both crucial in making this decision.
-If you’re a parent, unsure how you want to set-up your child’s inheritance trust fund, contact an experienced estate lawyer today.
-We will ensure that your estate is distributed exactly as you want.
+In the end, it’s up to parents to decide when and how their children should receive their inheritance.
+Financial maturity and the size and nature of the inheritance are both crucial in making this decision.
+If you’re a parent, unsure how you want to set-up your child’s inheritance or trust, contact an experienced estate lawyer today.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.